-Latest Google Chrome versions doesn't allow to install extensions that do not come from Chrome Web Store.
-In a previous tutorial we explained how to install external extensions following some steps.
+The latest Google Chrome versions don't allow to install extensions that do not come from Chrome Web Store.
+In a previous tutorial, we explained how to install external extensions following some steps.

 Now we are going to explain an easier way to install external extensions on Google Chrome.

 We have tested this way to install extensions on Windows 7 and Windows 8.1 with Google Chrome 36.0.1985.143 m version.

 Here is the video that accompanies this tutorial, where you can see a summary of the process to enable external extensions that aren't in Chrome Web Store.

 The first thing we need to do is download the extension that we want to install.
 In our case we're going to download FooTab, it serves to prevent the loading of the opened tabs in the last browsing session.

 When we download the extension, we will see that Google Chrome displays the following message, “Extensions, apps, and themes can harm your computer.
 Are you sure you want to continue?”.
 This warning is not shown in vain, so we need to download extensions from web pages we trust.